-- Are there any restrictions that we need to follow?
+- Are there any restrictions we need to follow?

-- Are there over-the-counter medications that are not safe for my child at his or her age?
+- Are there over-the-counter medications that aren't safe for my child at his or her age?

 What to expect from your doctor

-- When did your baby first begin experiencing signs of a cold?
+- When did your baby begin experiencing signs of a cold?

 - Have these signs been continuous or occasional?